Washi1337/AsmResolver/docs/guides/peimage/exceptions.md

 X64RuntimeFunction function = ...;
 X64UnwindInfo unwindInfo = function.UnwindInfo;

-// Get handler start.
 Console.WriteLine($"Unwind Codes: {unwindInfo.UnwindCodes.Length}");

-// Read custom SEH data associated to this unwind information. var dataReader = function.ExceptionHandlerData.CreateReader();
 ```

 ## ARM64

-For AMD64 targets, AsmResolver represents functions in the data directory using the `Arm64RuntimeFunction` class.
+For ARM64 targets, AsmResolver represents functions in the data directory using the `Arm64RuntimeFunction` class.
-Unwind info on ARM64 can either be packed or unpacked format, which is represented by `Arm64PackedUnwindInfo` and `Arm64UnpackedUnwindInfo` respectively.
+Unwind info on ARM64 can either be in a packed or unpacked format.
+This is implemented by the `Arm64PackedUnwindInfo` and `Arm64UnpackedUnwindInfo` classes respectively.

 To determine whether a function has packed or unpacked unwind info, you can use e.g., pattern matching: